 What is it we see when we look?
 Better yet, what are we looking for and trying to see?
 How many times do we say someone or something might or might not pass the “eyeball test”?
 All of these questions deal with how well we observe our surroundings.

 So, here is a question we must ask ourselves: Is being a good observer a leadership trait?

-As leaders we are constantly having to observe the bigger picture.
+As leaders, we constantly have to observe the bigger picture.
 An analogy I have often used for this idea is a jigsaw puzzle.
-All the pieces are just dumped out on the table and we start putting it together.
+All the pieces are just dumped out on the table, and we start putting it together.
 If you are like most people, you start by putting all the side pieces together to form the “frame” and go from there.